t-phill/data-doggr/README.md

 What Data is available:

         The DOGGR website contains a summary documenting each well in California.
 Assuming that the summary is correct and all wells are accounted for(not a fair assumption).
-We can make statements on the population size n.
+We can make statements on the population size n(103,450 wells).

         Each well has a unique API number specific to it.
 If a well is ACTIVE (not plugged or abandoned), the production history by month (present~1954) is available in a downloadable excel file.